-Ivan Ling MIET (Vice chair)
+Ivan Ling MIET (Chair)

 Ivan Ling is a dedicated professional who earned his PhD from the University of Southampton, focusing his research on nanocrystalline graphene and graphite growth for potential environmental sensor applications.
 Currently, he serves as a researcher and teaching fellow at the University of Southampton.
 He previously contributed as a research engineer at Swinburne University of Technology and as a lecturer at the University of Southampton Malaysia.

-During his undergraduate studies, Ivan graduated with First Class Honors and was honored with the Sarawak Energy Industrial Award.
+During his undergraduate studies, Ivan graduated with First Class Honors and was honoured with the Sarawak Energy Industrial Award.
 He also received recognition through the Anugerah Belia Inovasi and had the privilege of participating in the AXIATA Young CEO Development Program.
 His research interests span smart sensors, carbon-based materials, IoT applications, and machine learning algorithms for environmental monitoring.

 Additionally, he actively contributes to various professional organizations, assuming committee roles in the IET Technical Network Community Committee, IET AI Technical Network, and IEEE Malaysia Sensors and Nanotechnology Council.
 He previously served as the Chair of the IET Young Professionals Malaysia and as a committee member on the IET Communities Committee Asia Pacific and IET Young Professionals Committee.

-When he is not working or volunteering, Ivan enjoys catching up with couple of startups he co-founded and enjoys taking long walks at the park.
+When he is not working or volunteering, Ivan enjoys catching up with a couple of startups he co-founded and enjoys taking long walks at the park.

-Sam Duffield (UK Representative)
+Sam Duffield (Vice chair)

 Sam is a Lead Embedded Software Engineer within Dyson’s Research, Design and Development (RDD) team in Bristol.
 Sam’s team use scrum principles to rapidly prototype the next generation of interconnected devices using the very latest available microprocessor and wireless communication technology.
 Sam’s team formulate embedded solutions from scientific research into highly functional products; inventing new and interesting ways to creatively solve problems.